-Mon. though Thurs.
-5:45-7:45 pm Room 295 Walsh Building
+Mon. through Thurs.
+5:50-7:45 pm Room 295 Walsh Building.
+There might be additional time needed to clean up.
+This is an in person class.

 Final Exam Day, Time, and Room Number - No Final Exam.
-Only Final Portfolio Review.
-Final day of regular class is class critique/review
+Final Portfolio Review is on the.
+Final day of regular class is class critique/review, Thursday August 10, 2023.
+There is no Final Exam in this class, it is only Portfolio Presentation and Final Project Presentations.
+Drop date for this course is Thursday July 10, 2023.
+Withdrawal Date is July 11, 2023